 If you want to instill healthy eating habits in your kids, there’s hardly any better way than letting them be part of creating a meal.
-Foods that previously have been shunned can become exciting when you are allowed to chop them up and touch them in their raw form.
-Knife skills are a valuable competence to have - and if you pick them up when you are young, preparing your own food won’t be a biggie as you get older.
+Picky eaters may become curious when they are involved in food preparation.
+Knife skills are a valuable competence to have - and if these are learned at a young age, it's a skill they will always have and are going to be able to apply throughout their lifetime.

 Make sure your child reaches the worktop easily.
 A sturdy stepping stool might help, or sitting them down on their chair at the kitchen table.